 The rats were housed under standardized conditions in ventilated cages (ONE CAGE 2000, Lab Products) under SPF conditions in the Pontificia Universidad Javeriana's Comparative Biology-Dentistry Unit, where a Lewis colony (LEW/SsNHsd) is housed, whose founding nucleus was obtained commercially from Envigo RMS, Inc. (Indianapolis, USA).
-All animals were housed in groups of two, in autoclavable plastic cages (425 mm x 266 mm x 155 mm), fed ad libitum with an autoclave diet (Labdiet # 1013) and free access to purified drinking water.
+All animals were housed in groups of 2, in autoclavable plastic cages (425 mm x 266 mm x 155 mm), fed ad libitum with an autoclave diet (Labdiet # 1013) and free access to purified drinking water.
 The light/dark cycle is 12/12, the 12 hours of light are supplied with artificial light (approximately 40 lx in the box).
-The temperature was $22 \pm 2$ °C, the relative humidity $60 \pm 10$ %, the environment was kept free of noise and odors.
+The temperature was 22 ± 2 °C, the relative humidity 60 ± 10 %, the environment was kept free of noise and odors.
 The rats were free of viruses, bacteria, and parasites listed for SPF colonies according to FELASA (43), except for Helicobacter spp.

-Sixteen rats, 8 males and 8 females, 4-6 weeks of age (120-160 g of weight) were part of the study.
-Euthanasia was applied to the animals by means of a mixture of CO2 and air to obtain bone marrow as a source of stem cells.
-Cell groups of four individuals (two females and two males) were considered as a batch and the variables measured at each moment were established as a repetition until completing at least three repetitions per variable and for each batch.
-The characteristics of these populations were evaluated in each passage, which can provide useful information for different applications, as well as the time to obtain enough in each experiment.
+16 rats, 8 males and 8 females, 4-6 weeks of age (120-160 g of weight) were part of the study.
+Euthanasia was applied to the animals by means of a mixture of CO_2 and air to obtain bone marrow as a source of stem cells.
+Cell groups of four individuals (2 females and 2 males) were considered as a batch and the variables measured at each moment were established as a repetition until completing at least three repetitions per variable and for each batch.
+The characteristics of these populations were evaluated in each passage, which can provide useful information for different applications, as well as the time to obtain sufficient quantities in a given experiment.